Homemade Spaghetti Sauce

 - Add 1/2 tsp citric acid or 2 Tbs lemon juice to each quart of sauce

-- Process in quart jars in boiling water bath for 40 minutes
+- Process in quart jars in a boiling water bath for 40 minutes

 For Spaghetti Sauce